working-group-two/wgtwo.com/website/src/pages/technology/features/data/upf.md

 ---
 slug: upf
 title: UPF
-tags: [4G, 5G]
+tags: [5G]
 techFeaturePage: true
 ---

 # UPF

-The UPF supports features and capabilities to facilitate user plane operation.
-Examples: packet routing and forwarding, interconnection to the Data Network, policy enforcement and data buffering.
+The User Plane Function (UPF) is one of the network functions (NFs) of the 5G core network (5GC).
+The UPF is responsible for packet routing and forwarding, packet inspection, QoS handling, and external PDU session for interconnecting Data Network (DN), in the 5G architecture.